IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </div>
 <div class="divider--half"></div>

+Below you can find the three different configurations shown in the demo above.

+The first snippet setups model for a single read-only range component and it is done on a component level:

 ```html
 <igx-date-range-picker [(ngModel)]="range" required>
     <label igxLabel>Period</label>
 </igx-date-range-picker>
 ```

 The same configuration can be used when setting two separate inputs.
+Note that in those case validation also is applied for both inputs.

 ```html
 <igx-date-range-picker [(ngModel)]="range" required>